A Ritual for Seasonal Transition

 Change is not something to fear, it is part of the balance that keeps us whole.
 By creating small rituals rooted in the seasons, we step into a rhythm of reciprocity, presence, and respect for the cycles of life.

-This September, may your rituals remind you that change is not only natural, it’s necessary.
+In moments of transition, may your rituals remind you that change is not only natural, it’s necessary.
 And with Heti by your side, each shift can feel a little lighter, more mindful, and more connected to the world around you.